Skip to main content

 Oregon Child Custody Laws

 All states, except Massachusetts, adhere to the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
-Oregon law allows for joint custody for separated parents, and grandparents have state-recognized visitation rights.
-Oregon, however, does not generally consider the wishes of the child in custody matters.
+Oregon law allows joint custody for separated parents.
+Grandparents also have state-recognized visitation rights.

 Child Custody Statutes in Oregon: At a Glance

-The details of Oregon's child custody statutes are listed in the chart below.
+The details of Oregon's child custody statutes are in the chart below.

 § 107.102 et seq. of the Oregon Revised Statutes